sorkhabi-net/wp-redirect-manager/README.md

 # How to use the plugin

-This is a wordpress plugin and for run this plugin you need a installed wordpress.
+This is a wordpress plugin, for run this plugin you need a installed wordpress.

 If you have a installed wordpress follow the steps below: